818: Devil Doll

 Hot Wheels is another line of miniature die-cast cars, these introduced in 1968 by Mattel.

-Your complexion … let me guess, you use Murphy’s Oil soap, right?
+What a complexion … let me guess, you use Murphy’s Oil Soap, right?

 Murphy Oil Soap is a household cleaning product designed for use on wooden surfaces.
 It is manufactured by the Colgate-Palmolive Company.